Simba Simulation: The Effect of Feedback Physics on Matter Distribution in the Cosmic Web: Data and Methods

 \subsubsection{Gas Physics and Star Formation}

-In \simba, the Grackle-3.1 library \citep{Smith_2016} handles all the cooling and heating processes (mainly radiation and photo-ionization), which take into account metal cooling and the non-equilibrium evolution of the primordial elements.
-The ionization background is taken from \citet{Haardt_2012}, modified in order to take into account the self-shielding effect in a self-consistent way, following the prescription of \citet{Rahmati_2013}.
+In \simba, the Grackle-3.1 library \citep{Smith_2016} handles all the cooling and heating processes (mainly radiation and photo-ionisation), which take into account metal cooling and the non-equilibrium evolution of the primordial elements.
+The ionisation background is taken from \citet{Haardt_2012}, modified in order to take into account the self-shielding effect in a self-consistent way, following the prescription of \citet{Rahmati_2013}.